-This chapter is composed of the following articles:
+This chapter includes the following articles:

-|Writing T# templates||This section explains how to create dynamic code templates.|
+|Writing T# templates||This section provides guidance on how to create dynamic code templates.|

 |Transforming code||This section explains how to create aspects that perform advanced code modifications using the complete API.|

-|Reporting and suppressing diagnostics||This section explains how to report errors, warnings, and information messages and suppress warnings, see Reporting and suppressing diagnostics.|
+|Reporting and suppressing diagnostics||This section outlines how to report errors, warnings, and information messages and suppress warnings.
+See Reporting and suppressing diagnostics for more details.|

-|Injecting dependencies into aspects||This section describes how an aspect can use a dependency and pull it from the container.|
+|Injecting dependencies into aspects||This section describes how an aspect can utilize a dependency and retrieve it from the container.|

-|Building IDE interactions||This article explains how to create live templates, code fixes, and refactorings.|
+|Building IDE interactions||This article discusses how to create live templates, code fixes, and refactorings.|

-|Adding child aspects||This section explains how an aspect can add other aspects and how child aspects can know about their parents.|
+|Adding child aspects||This section explains how an aspect can add other aspects and how child aspects can become aware of their parents.|

-|Applying aspects to derived types||This section explains how to automatically apply an aspect to all declarations derived from its direct targets.|
+|Applying aspects to derived types||This section provides insight into how to automatically apply an aspect to all declarations derived from its direct targets.|

-|Ordering aspects||This article describes how to order aspect classes so that the order of execution is correct when several aspects are applied to the same declaration.|
+|Ordering aspects||This article describes how to order aspect classes to ensure the correct execution order when multiple aspects are applied to the same declaration.|

-|Exposing configuration||This article explains how an aspect can expose and consume configuration properties or a configuration API.|
+|Configuration and troubleshooting||This article explains how an aspect can expose and consume configuration properties or a configuration API.|

-|Testing aspects||This section explains how to test aspects.|
+|Testing aspects||This section provides guidance on how to test aspects.|